Everybody's Got to Learn Sometime: Year-end charts

+Original version

 Baby D version

-British electronic music group Baby D recorded a successful cover of the song, released as "(Everybody's Got to Learn Sometime) I Need Your Loving" on 22 May 1995 by Production House Records, as the fifth single from their only album, Deliverance (1996).
-It peaked at number three on the UK Singles Chart and was also a top 20 hit in Finland, Iceland, Ireland and Scotland.
-A partially black-and-white music video was produced to promote the single.
+British electronic music group Baby D recorded a successful cover of the song, released as "(Everybody's Got to Learn Sometime) I Need Your Loving" on 22 May 1995 by Production House and Systematic Records as the fifth single from their only album, Deliverance (1996).
+It peaked at number three on the UK Singles Chart, and was also a top-20 hit in Finland, Iceland, Ireland and Scotland.
+A partially black-and-white music video was released to promote the single.

 Critical reception

-Pan-European magazine Music & Media wrote, "A female voice in the intro is the first variation on the Korgis' 1980 hit, then dub techniques and electronic percussion are used to take it to the jungle grand finale.
-"It kind of takes you by surprise," admits Red Rose Rock FM/Preston/Blackpool head of music Andy Roberts, "as it starts as a ballad and then becomes jungle, which is a very original way of updating an old hit.
+Taylor Parkes from Melody Maker praised the song's "spectral saintliness".
+Pan-European magazine Music & Media wrote, "A female voice in the intro is the first variation on the Korgis' 1980 hit, then dub techniques and electronic percussion are used to take it to the jungle grand finale."
+Red Rose Rock FM/Preston/Blackpool head of music Andy Roberts said, "It kind of takes you by surprise, as it starts as a ballad and then becomes jungle, which is a very original way of updating an old hit.
 Now it's charted it proves that the popularity of jungle is no longer restricted to London."
-A reviewer from Music Week described it as "jungle pop which is right on track with this revamped version", remarking that "an impressive and melodic vocal complements the jungle beat."
+Music Week described it as "jungle pop which is right on track with this revamped version", remarking that "an impressive and melodic vocal complements the jungle beat."

 Jake Barnes from Muzik viewed it as "jungle-lite".
-The RM Dance Update declared it as "another catchy pop dance track that borrows from the past."
-An editor, James Hamilton, called it a "sure-fire smash hit attractively warbled junglistic remake".
+The Record Mirror Dance Update named it "another catchy pop dance track that borrows from the past."
+In his weekly dance column in Record Mirror, James Hamilton, considered it a "sure-fire smash hit attractively warbled junglistic remake".
+Tony Cross from Smash Hits gave '(Everybody's Got To Learn Sometime) I Need Your Loving' four out of five, writing, "Proof that pumpin' happy hardcore isn't gonna go away comes with Baby D's return.
+This is even better than the chart-topping 'Let Me Be Your Fantasy'.
+Taking a (relatively) unknown '80s song by The Korgis (who?), the dancefloor kings have sunk their butts into turning it into the kind of hypno-trance track that blindin' nights out are made of."